FAQs on companies income tax (CIT) returns in Nigeria

 • For new companies, CIT returns should be filed within eighteen (18) months from the date of incorporation or six (6) months after accounting year end whichever is earlier.

 Companies that make CIT payment within 90 days from the due date for filing the corporate tax returns will get a discount on tax payable.
-For large companies with a turnover above NGN 100 million, the bonus is 1% while medium-sized companies with a turnover between NGN 25 million and NGN100 million will enjoy a bonus of 2%.
+For large companies with a turnover above 100 million, the bonus is 1% while medium-sized companies with a turnover between 25 million and 100 million will enjoy a bonus of 2%.

 10. Can a taxpayer request for an extension of time to file a CIT return or TP returns?

 Yes.
 A taxpayer may request for an extension of time, in writing, to file a CIT return or TP return.
 However, taxpayers are required to fulfill specific conditions at the time of submitting an application for extension of time to file CIT returns.
-As FIRS has the discretion to accept or reject the application, taxpayers are therefore encouraged to submit CIT, TET and TP returns at their assigned tax offices before the due date to prevent these penalties.
+As FIRS has the discretion to accept or reject the application, taxpayers are therefore encouraged to file CIT, TET and TP returns online before the due date to prevent penalties.

 11. What is the penalty for late filing of CIT returns?